2 Days Itinerary in Kyoto

 Day 2

-Your second day in Kyoto will start in Arashiyama District (嵐山) in the outskirt of western Kyoto.
-It’s an amazing area to appreciate Kyoto’s great historic monuments with beautiful nature and serene atmosphere.
+Your second day in Kyoto will start in Arashiyama District (嵐山) in the outskirts of western Kyoto.
+It’s an amazing area to appreciate Kyoto’s great historic monuments, with beautiful nature and a serene atmosphere.

-From Kyoto Station to Arashiyama area, take JR San-in Line to Saga-Arashiyama Station which takes less than 20 mins.
+From Kyoto Station to the Arashiyama area, take the JR San-in Line to Saga-Arashiyama Station, which takes less than 20 mins.

 As we have to head back to the central area of Kyoto in the afternoon, here, I have picked only several must-see photo spots and historic monuments for this itinerary.

-The next stop is Jojakkoji Temple (常寂光寺), a small Buddhist temple sits on the mountainside and surrounded many trees that displays beautiful greenery scenery in summer and turn into warm colour in autumn.
-At the temple site, you can also enjoy the spectacular overlook view of the surrounding area.
+The next stop is Jojakkoji Temple (常寂光寺), a small Buddhist temple that sits on the mountainside and is surrounded by many trees displaying a beautiful greenery scenery in summer and turning into warm colours in autumn.
+At the temple site, you can also enjoy the spectacular overlook of the surrounding area.

 In the afternoon, let’s explore northern Kyoto and visit a couple of more great temples.

-From Arashiyama area, you may need to take a few public transportation to get to northern Kyoto and it may take around 30–40 mins.
-Therefore, I’d recommend you to take a taxi to save your time and travel smoothly.
+From the Arashiyama area, you may need to take a few public transportation options to get to northern Kyoto, and it may take around 30–40 mins.
+Therefore, I’d recommend you to take a taxi to save time and travel smoothly.

-The first stop at northern Kyoto is Ninnaji Temple (仁和寺), a spacious temple complex consisting several historic monuments, 5-story pagoda and a picturesque garden.
+The first stop in northern Kyoto is Ninnaji Temple (仁和寺), a spacious temple complex consisting of several historic monuments, a 5-story pagoda, and a picturesque garden.

-Walk about 15 mins to northeast, then stop by at Ryoanji Temple (龍安寺) which is home to Japan’s finest Zen rock garden.
+Walk about 15 minutes northeast, then stop by Ryoanji Temple (龍安寺) which is home to Japan’s finest Zen rock garden.
 You can sit and watch this mysteriously formed garden peacefully.

 If you are going out for dinner after sightseeing, you can also check these articles!